Manikarnika: The Queen of Jhansi: Plot

 Knowing very well that she will soon be attacked again, Laxmibai begins training her own army, especially women, to fight.
 Laxmibai assembles an army of 20,000 troops, and Pathans join her later in 1858.
 During the siege of Jhansi, Laxmibai valiantly steps onto the battlefield to destroy the British cannons strategically placed in front of a temple.
 The strong fort walls keep Laxmibai and her army steady until Sadashiv Rao divulges secrets about the fort to the British, who finally break the siege and manage to storm the keep, resulting in the death of ‘Gaus-Baba’.
 Jhalkaribai, despite discovering that she is pregnant, acts as a decoy pretending to be the queen due to her striking resemblance to Laxmibai.
 She manages to distract the British army so that Laxmibai and Damodar can escape the castle safely.
 Jhalkaribai sacrifices herself in a major gunpowder explosion, killing numerous British officers along with her.

 Laxmibai escapes to Kalpi to reunite with Tatya Tope and other allies.
 She captures the princely state of Gwalior and motivates the troops to participate in the war.
 With a heavy heart, Laxmibai leaves Damodar and leads an attack on the British.
 Laxmibai bravely sets out to attack the huge British army even though she faces a certain defeat.
-Laxmibai gets shot by one of the British soldiers, and while taking her last breath she looks at Hugh Rose and immolates herself in a fire to avoid being captured and humiliated by the British.
-After Laxmibai's death, Jhansi is surrendered to the British Government in 1860 on behalf of Damodar Rao.
-Damodar Rao survives but lives a life suffering from prolonged illness and dire poverty, dying at the age of 58 in 1903.
+Laxmibai gets shot by one of the British soldiers, and while taking her last breath, she looks at Hugh Rose and immolates herself in a fire to avoid being captured and humiliated by the British.
+After Laxmibai's death, Jhansi was surrendered to the British Government in 1860 on behalf of Damodar Rao.
+Damodar Rao survived but lived a life suffering from prolonged illness and dire poverty, dying at the age of 58 in 1903.
 General Hugh Rose wrote about Rani Laxmibai's bravery and courage in his autobiography that "She was the most dangerous of all rebel leaders, best and bravest of all, the only man among mutineers".